 There are circumstances within a public health emergency when it may be prudent to have essential employees lodged in such a manner which will help prevent the spread of the subject communicable disease to protect these employees from potential exposures, thus helping to ensure their health and safety and the continuity of the District's essential operations.
 If such a need arises, the District will either house essential employees on site or coordinate with the Warren County Public Health Department to help identify and arrange for alternate housing.

 Covid Leave Scenarios

 As you are aware, the federal Families First Coronavirus Response Act, (FFCRA) expired 12/31/20.
 Please read all of the scenarios and options carefully based on your COVID situation.
-Contact Lisa Palmer, Director of Personnel Development and Improvement at lpalmer@gfsd.org with questions.

 1. Reasons for Leave